battleaxedotco/tool-docs/docs/freebies/hylian.md

 - Click the **BROWSE** button to locate the files included with the download
 - Click **OK** to close the icon picker
 - Click **OK** to close the script picker
-- The new button will be added to Kbar
+- The new button will be added to KBar